On this page

-Close to 70% of Australians with super in one of the major funds are invested in their fund’s MySuper option, the default option for employees who don’t choose a super fund.
-If you are a member of a retail fund, this is most likely a lifecycle product which is designed to reduce your exposure to higher risk growth assets as you age.
-A small number of not-for-profit funds also use a lifecycle design, but most use their traditional balanced or growth option as their MySuper default.
+Close to 70% of Australians with super in one of the major funds are invested in their fund’s MySuper option, the default option for employees who don’t wish to choose another super fund.
+Around 40% (27) of the 69 MySuper products registered with the Australian Prudential Regulation Authority (APRA) in 2022 were lifecycle products.

+If you are a member of a retail fund MySuper default, this is most likely a lifecycle product designed to reduce your exposure to higher-risk growth assets as you age.
+A small number of industry funds also use a lifecycle design, including Aware Super and Australian Retirement Trust (ART), but most use their traditional balanced or growth option as their MySuper default.

 Why lifecycle funds?

 Lifecycle super funds, sometimes called lifestage or target date funds, have been around since the early 1990s.
 While popular overseas, they didn’t really catch on in Australia until after the global financial crisis of 2007–09, which heightened investors’ awareness of market risk.
 Their position was further cemented with the introduction of MySuper in 2014, when many retail funds adopted a lifecycle approach as their MySuper default.